technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

     line** 🡪 **Plain Text** and click on the **Update**.
 The column name may be different in each case.

-    **Note:** The c**olumn name might be slightly different**, but it will be something similar to the issue description since it is Copilot generated.
+    **Note:** The **column name might be slightly different**, but it will be something similar to the issue description since it is Copilot generated.

     ![](./media/image25.png)